 Last week we talked about the stats around B2B social media marketing and looked at numbers behind social media usage.
 And it was fun because numbers always are.
 We also dove into who is using social platforms when it comes to B2B research and purchasing.
 You can read part one here.

-This week we’re talking about the benefits of using social media as part of your B2B marketing strategy.
+This week we’re talking about the benefits of using social media and media planner as part of your B2B marketing strategy.
 Even if you are a small to mid-sized company with limited resources, there are goals that can be attained for your organization through social media.
 They won’t happen overnight.
 It requires consistency, a plan, and a variety of relevant, valuable content for your audience.
 When you have these things in place, there are several benefits you can expect to see.

 So why do B2B companies use social media in their marketing mix?
 In order to do so, let’s review the most common reasons why B2B companies use social media and the results they have seen, visit here for more information.

 Benefits of B2B Social Media Marketing